WORLD'S FIRST AI-POWERED INSECT MINI-FARM

 We also offer comprehensive on-site support and maintenance packages.

 What is the electrical draw of the X1?

-The X1 consumes 30kWh daily on average, but this is dependent on weather conditions and setup.
+The peak draw of the X1 is 15kWh, dependent on weather conditions and setup.
 It is possible to incorporate waste heat into the system if available on site.